bogdanoancea/simulator/README.md

 <br> persons.xml is the population configuration file
 <br> probabilities.xml is the file containing the parameters need to compute the location probabilities
 <br>
 <br>The location probabilities are computed only if -o parameter is given in the command line.

-<br>If -v is given in the command line the simulator will output on console the set of persons, mobile phone operators, antennas and mobile phones.
+If -v is given in the command line the simulator will output on console the set of persons, mobile phone operators, antennas and mobile phones.